 Studying at a predominantly Thai university will come with its own set of challenges.
 I’ve heard of cases where professors teach in Thai at international universities, or where students can’t make friends on campus because no one seems to speak English.

 When choosing a university it’s important to consider how diverse the university’s staff and student community are.
+Institutions like the Asian Institute of Technology host students from over 60 nationalities, and that breadth of community makes the cultural adjustment considerably easier.

 This is usually an indication of whether the university truly caters to international students or not and whether they offer international student services aimed at making a student’s life easier during the time they study at that specific university.

-However, if you are someone that prefers to be immersed in Thai culture and learn the language quickly, then the predominantly Thai universities are for you.
+However, if you are someone who prefers to be immersed in Thai culture and learn the language quickly, then the predominantly Thai universities are for you.
 But I would still suggest that you learn some basic Thai before you enroll in a university program.

 Career Opportunities